gulrak/filesystem/README.md

 # Filesystem

-This is a header-only filesystem helper library, based closely on the filesystem parts of C++17 but implemented for C++11 or C++14.
+This is a header-only single-file std::filesystem compatible helper library, based on the C++17 specs, but implemented for C++11 or C++14 (so not 100% conforming to the C++17 standard).
+It is currently tested on macOS 10.12, Windows 10, and Ubuntu 18.04 but should work on other versions too, as long as you have a C++11 compatible compiler.

-*This is a still work in progress, but I would call this a first candidate for completeness.
-It could still use some polishing, I didn't benchmark much yet, but I'll try to optimize some parts and refactor others.
+*It could still use some polishing, test coverage is above 90%, I didn't benchmark much yet, but I'll try to optimize some parts and refactor others.
 Feedback is welcome.*

 ## Motivation